Anestis Delias: Heroin addiction and death

 By 1938, when Delias’ recording activities ceased, he had become addicted to heroin (an addiction that possibly began as early as 1935).
-In 1938 he was sentenced to eighteen months’ exile on the island of Ios because of his heroin use, as part of the Metaxas regime's policy of expelling drug addicts from urban centres to designated provincial areas.
+In 1938, he was sentenced to eighteen months’ exile on the island of Ios because of his heroin use, as part of the Metaxas regime's policy of expelling drug addicts from urban centres to designated provincial areas.
 While on Ios Delias met up with Michalis Yenitsaris, his friend and a fellow rebetis, who had been exiled for a year on the island after being deemed to be ‘Δημόσιο Επικίνδυνο’ (a danger to the public).
 The island held a large number of exiled drug addicts and, according to Yenitsaris' account, during Delias' banishment on Ios he continued to use heroin.

 After his release from Ios in about mid- to late-1939, Delias' lived with a prostitute named Koula Skoularikou, who was also a heroin addict.
 Various of Delias' friends and fellow musicians have described his unsuccessful attempts to work as a musician and to end his drug dependency.
 Friends such as Stratos Pagioumtzis and Bayianteras attempted to help him abstain from drugs, but without success.
 Delias' failure to give up heroin led to "his gradual, tragic decline".

-In 1941 the Axis forces occupied Greece, with the country divided between Germany, Italy and Bulgaria.
+In 1941 the Axis forces occupied Greece, with the country divided between Nazi Germany, Fascist Italy and Bulgaria.
 Germany administered the most strategically important zones, including Athens.
 The occupation by the Axis powers decimated the Greek economy and severely disrupted agricultural production, causing widespread hardship and famine amongst the Greek population.